Saturday, February 4, 2023

 The deconstruction of the MLJ heroes published well before the company changed its name to Archie Comics continues with a Bob Phantom 1-shot.

 Walter Whitney used to be a credible reporter, now working for a small time tabloid in New York.
-With Valerie (Josie & The Pussycats) in town to act & sing in a production of "Phantom of The Opera", Walt is assigned to cover the show, and his attempt to save Valerie from a would-be attacker fail miserably.
+With Valerie (Josie & The Pussycats) in town to act & sing in a production of "Phantom of The Opera", Walt is assigned to cover the show, and his attempt to save Valerie from a would-be attacker fails miserably.

 So where does Bob Phantom fit?
 How about as a figment of Whitney's imagination?